 What started as a creative diversion for a group of reluctant BMX racers - the kids at the track who were more creatively inclined, than competitively driven - emerged in the late 1970s and was first referred to as "Trick Riding."
-The mid-70s BMX racing scene had evolved from its raw and unrefined breakout era to become a national youth-sport since its breakout years in the mid-1970s, and the spectacular, mountainous, terrain across southern California had become the ultimate racing environment.
-A host of local tracks in both the north and south of the state enabled mass participation and drew the region’s young families from their suburban neighborhoods to watch as the sport’s young titans battled for honors in a haze of dust and through a cacophony of baying crowds.
+The mid-70s BMX racing scene had evolved from its raw and unrefined breakout era to become a national youth-sport, and the mountainous terrain that dissected the coast from the sprawling inland deserts became the ultimate bike racing environment.
+A network of local tracks, situated in both the north, and the south, enabled mass participation and drew the region’s young families to the track for long weekends, as the local heroes battled for honors in a haze of dust and through the din of baying crowds.

-And as these frenetic race, weekends played out, this small groups of creative misfits tuned-out and created an environment of their own design.
-They spent the weekends immersed in the challenge of learning wheelies, rolling backward, balancing, jumping anything that stood in their way and typically showing off.
+And as these frenetic race weekends played out, this small groups of creative misfits tuned-out and created an environment of their own design.
+They were immersed in the challenge of pulling wheelies, rolling backward, balancing - jumping anything that stood in their way - and showing off.
 They may not have known it at the time, but this group was inspiring a new movement, one that would burn so brightly, and spread so quickly in the decade that followed, that the world could barely keep up.

-Following a period of innovation at the hands of riders like Bob Haro, RL Osborn, and Mike Buff, the BMX media began to present sidebar coverage of Trick Riding with motor frame photographic sequences breaking down the art form for others to attempt.
-The term "Freestyle" was coined in 1982 by D.David Morin - a veteran Skate journalist and the editor-in-chief of Action Now Magazine; a reinvention of Skateboarder Magazine that had diversified to include a broader group of alternative sports in the wake of the sudden death of vertical skating.
-Morin had recognized the similarities between this new breed of bike riders, and the skaters that he had dialogued and interacted with for over a decade.
-In the early 1980s, Freestyle erupted out of the melting pot of SoCal culture to become a global, youth-phenomenon.
+Following a period of innovation at the hands of riders like Bob Haro, RL Osborn, and Mike Buff, the BMX media began to present sidebar coverage of Trick Riding with motor-frame photographic sequences breaking down the art form for others to attempt.
+The term "Freestyle" was coined in 1982 by D.David Morin - a veteran Skate journalist and the editor-in-chief of Action Now; a reinvention of Skateboarder Magazine that had diversified to include a broader group of alternative sports in the wake of the sudden death of vertical skating.
+Morin had recognized the similarities between this new breed of bike riders, and the skater grommets that held him in contempt for hijacking their magazine and diluting its culture.
+But, in the early 1980s, Freestyle found its groove and erupted out of the melting pot of SoCal culture to become a global, youth-phenomenon.
 In the decade that followed, this new "Thing" - this "Red-headed-step-child" born of BMX racing, and Skateboarding, burned brighter than the sun and swept a generation of kids away from the mediocrity of their adolescence.

 In 2016, with the help of Xavier Mendez, I delivered the 'Wall To Wall' BMX Freestyle history project.
 The centerpiece of the effort was the creation of a culturally inspired, 244-Page, hard-cover, history book, Titled; The Birth of the Freestyle Movement.
 The format of the book is that of an oral history with editorial content that centers on the spoken-word recollections of a group of over sixty individual contributors.
-This iconic community of ex-professional athletes, industry advocates, journalists, and photographers, was identified and assembled based on thorough research and the groups ability to produce an insightful record of the foundations of BMX Freestyle.
+This iconic community of ex-professional athletes, industry leaders, journalists, and photographers, was identified and assembled based on thorough research.
 Nine chronological chapters navigate the critical leaves-on-the-vine of Freestyle's early growth and development in the late 1970s and 80s.
-In short, the book had a simple reason for being; to accurately record and project this forty-year-old story of youthful innovation back onto the agenda.
+In short, the book had a simple reason for being; to record and project this forty-year-old story of youthful innovation back onto the agenda.